Sailing the Greek islands was a trip of firsts.

 GoPro HERO3+ with accessories: GoPros are fantastic for sailing trips, because they’re small, lightweight, and come with an underwater casing.
 I used mine with the GoPro 3-Way Grip, because it’s great for taking selfies, but in the future, I’d consider getting a floating selfie stick to use.
 I was way too nervous about accidentally letting go and watching my GoPro sink to the bottom of the sea.

-iPhone SE with a local SIM card: Wi-fi was pretty rare, even when we were moored in a village, so I’m glad I picked up a local SIM card before getting on the yacht.
-Too Many Adapters has a detailed guide for buying SIM cards in Greece — we paid 10 euros for 5 GB of data, which is amazing value for money for Europe.
-Having that much data allowed me to Snapchat and Instagram my way around the Ionian, and check my emails in case I was missing anything important.
+iPhone XS with a local SIM card: Wi-fi was pretty rare, even when we were moored in a village, so I’m glad I picked up a local SIM card before getting on the yacht.
+Too Many Adapters has a detailed guide for buying SIM cards in Greece — we paid 10 euros for 5 GB of data, which is great value for money for Europe.
 I also used my phone as my camera while we were actually sailing.

 Kindle Paperwhite: I read a lot of books on this trip, making my Kindle my very best friend.
 I read whenever I was sunbathing on the yacht in the middle of the day, or in the evenings while everyone was showering before dinner.